corese-stack/corese-benchmark/README.md

 ### Run the workflow.py automation script

+The benchmark's workflow is implemented as a Python script.

 * 1st install dependencies defined in [python-utils/environment.yml](./python-utils/environment.yml) using conda => see [python-utils](./python-utils/README.md)
 * activate python environment